iifl-logo

 11. AUDITORS

 The Companys Auditors, M/s.
-BSR & Co., LLP, Chartered Accountants, (ICAI Firm Registration Number: 101248W/W-100022), were re-appointed as the Statutory Auditors of the Company for a second term of five years commencing from the Companys financial year 2022-23 to hold office from the conclusion of the 17th Annual General Meeting of the Company till the conclusion of the 22nd Annual General Meeting to be held in the year 2027.
-The Auditors have confirmed their eligibility under Section 141 of the Act and the Rules framed thereunder.
+BSR & Co., LLP, Chartered Accountants, (ICAI Firm Registration Number: 101248W/W-100022), were re-appointed as the Statutory Auditors of the Company for a second term of five years commencing from the financial year 2022 - 23 to hold office from the conclusion of the 17th AGM of the Company till the conclusion of the 22nd AGM to be held in the year 2027.
+The Auditors have confirmed their eligibility under Section 141 of the Act and Rules framed thereunder.
 As required under Regulation 33 of the Listing Regulations, 2015 the Auditors have also confirmed that they hold a valid certificate issued by the Peer Review Board of the Institute of Chartered Accountants of India.

-The Report given by the Auditors on the Financial Statements of the Company for the financial year ended 31st March, 2023 is part of this Report.
-There has been no qualification, reservation, adverse remark, reporting of any fraud or disclaimer by the Auditors in their Report.
+The Report given by the Auditors on the Financial Statements of the Company for the financial year ended 31st March, 2025 is part of the Annual Report.
+There has been no qualification, reservation, adverse remark, reporting of any fraud including under Section 143(12) of the Act or disclaimer by the Auditors in their Report.

 11.2 Internal Auditors